lin-tianyu/lin-tianyu.github.io/_pages/about.md

 I am a incoming master student at [Whiting School of Engineering](https://engineering.jhu.edu/), Johns Hopkins University.
-I graduated from [School of Biomedical Engineering](https://bme.sysu.edu.cn/), Sun Yat-sen University with a bachelor's degree on June, 2024.
+I graduated from [School of Biomedical Engineering](https://bme.sysu.edu.cn/), Sun Yat-sen University with a bachelor's degree in June, 2024.

 My research interest mainly includes medical image analysis and computer vision.
 I am all into building reliable medical vision intelligence systems.
-I am also interested in foundational vision models, diffusion models, etc.
+I am also interested in foundational vision models, diffusion models, vision language models, etc.

 If you are interested in working with me, please feel free to email me at [tianyulin67@gmail.com](mailto:tianyulin67@gmail.com) :)